NifTK/NiftyNet/doc/source/config_spec.md

 When `num_gpus` is greater than 1, `batch_size` is used for each GPU.
 That is, the effective inputs at each iteration become `batch_size` x `num_gpus`.

+See the [interactive buffer animation][buffer-sketch] to simulate the effect of modifying this parameter.

 ###### `smaller_final_batch_mode`
 When the total number of window samples is not divisible by `batch_size` the class supports different modes for the final batch: